Frequently asked questions

 I run kb ref or kb count and kallisto is giving me an illegal instruction (SIGILL) error.
 How do I fix this?

-This is because the kallisto binary is unfortunately incompatible with your system.
+This error occurs when the kallisto binary is incompatible with your system.
 This means you must follow the instructions to install kallisto from source.
 You can then run kb-python as follows:

 kb ref --kallisto=/path/to/kallisto ...